 Look at local business rules and regulations

-A woman might opt for a sole proprietorship, partnership or corporation.
-Each type of business setup has pros and cons, including tax advantages or drawbacks.
-Read up on federal guidelines for setting up small business.
+A woman might opt for a sole proprietorship, partnership, or corporation.
+Each type of business setup has pros and cons, including tax advantages and drawbacks.
+Read up on federal guidelines for setting up small businesses.
 This is an essential part of getting ready to succeed as an entrepreneur.
-Official government websites are the most reliable and accurate sources for information about setting up small businesses.
+Official government websites are the most reliable and accurate sources of information about setting up small businesses.
 When mulling over the option, consider two main factors, which are tax ramifications and liability.
 Then make a wise and informed decision.
 You may also consider your long-term goals.
 Do you want to keep your business on the small side or expand?

 Factor business rules into your business plan